D-optimal Designs with Ordered Categorical Data

 \begin{example} {\rm {\bf Toxicity study}\quad \citeauthor{agresti2013} (2013, Table~8.7) reported data from a developmental toxicity study with one factor (concentration of diEGdiME at five levels: 0, 62.5, 125, 250, 500 mg/kg per day) and a 3-category ordinal response (status of mouse fetus: {\tt nonlive}, {\tt malformation}, or {\tt normal}).
 In this case, $d=1$, $J=3$, and $m=5$.
-For illustration purpose, we fit a cumulative link model with {\tt cauchit} link chosen by both AIC and BIC criteria.
+We fit a cumulative link model with {\tt cauchit} link chosen by both AIC and BIC criteria.
 The estimated parameter values are $(\hat{\beta_1}, \hat{\theta_1}, \hat{\theta_2})^T = (-0.0176, -8.80, -5.34)$.
-Suppose a follow-up experiment is planned with $(\hat{\beta_1}, \hat{\theta_1}, \hat{\theta_2})^T$ regarded as the true parameter values, then the D-optimal approximate allocation found by the lift-one algorithm is ${\mathbf p}_o = (0, 0, 0, 0.4285, 0.5715)^T$, which is minimally supported.
+If $(\hat{\beta_1}, \hat{\theta_1}, \hat{\theta_2})^T$ is regarded as the true parameter value, then the D-optimal approximate allocation found by the lift-one algorithm is ${\mathbf p}_o = (0, 0, 0, 0.4285, 0.5715)^T$, which is minimally supported.
 Alternatively, for each pair of indices $(i, j)$, $1\leq i < j \leq 5$, we obtain the best design $(p_i^*, p_j^*)$ supported only on $x_i, x_j$ according to Corollary~\ref{d=1J=3corollary}, then check whether $(p_i^*, p_j^*)$ is D-optimal using Corollary~\ref{d=1J=3m=3corollary}.
-We confirm that ${\mathbf p}_o$ is the only minimally supported design that is also D-optimal.
-With respect to ${\mathbf p}_o$, the efficiency of the original design (roughly a uniform one) is only $52.6\%$. {$\Box$}}\end{example}
+Here ${\mathbf p}_o$ is the only minimally supported design that is also D-optimal.
+With respect to ${\mathbf p}_o$, the efficiency of the original design (roughly a uniform one) is $52.6\%$. {$\Box$}}\end{example}

 {\bf 5.2 Minimally supported designs with two predictors}